hari200407/Backend-Intern-Assessment/README.md

-# Backend Intern Assessment – Full Stack Application
+# User Management System

-This repository contains a full-stack application developed as part of a Backend Intern assessment.
+This repository contains a full-stack application.
 The project includes a Node.js + Express backend with authentication, role-based access control, and user management, along with a React frontend that consumes and demonstrates all backend APIs.

 -----